sbksum/LinearRegression/README.md

 - Which variables are significant in predicting the demand for shared bikes.
 - How well those variables describe the bike demands

-Based on various meteorological surveys and people's styles, the service provider firm has gathered a large dataset on daily bike demands across the American market based on some factors.
+#### Based on various meteorological surveys and people's styles, the service provider firm has gathered a large dataset on daily bike demands across the American market based on some factors.

 ## Conclusions

-- Count of total rental bikes (count) in year 2019 is 23.10% higher than that in 2018.
+- Count of total rental bikes (count) in year 2019 is 23.43% higher than that in 2018.
-- Count is 7.5% lower in Spring season.
+- Unit increase in temperature increases count by 48%
-- Count is 8% higher in Winter season.
+- Count is 9.7% higher in Winter season.
-- Count is 23.7 % lower when there is light snow or rain.
+- Count is 29.02 % lower when there is light snow or rain.
-- Count is 5.2% lower when the weather is misty and cloudy.
+- Count is 8.1 % lower when the weather is misty and cloudy.
-- Unit increase in temperature increases count by 49.8%
+- Unit increase in windspeed decreases count by 15%
-- Unit increase in windspeed decreases count by 18.43%
+- Count is 5.5% more on working day.
-- Count is 14% lower during increased humidity.
+- Count is 5.5% lower in Spring season.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->